 Individual Admissions Policy

 Applicants who do not meet select admission criteria may still be considered for admission.
-Learn about the eligibility criteria and required materials on this page.
-Please note that changes have been made to the criteria of this policy for the Spring 2024 cycle.
+Learn about the eligibility criteria and required materials for Individual Admissions review.

 About the Policy